dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Chromosomes

-The genome is organized into chromosomes — long DNA molecules.
-In prokaryotes, there's typically a single circular chromosome.
-In eukaryotes, like humans, the genome is split across multiple linear chromosomes.
+The genome is organized into **chromosomes — long DNA molecules**.
+In **prokaryotes**, there's typically a **single circular chromosome**.
+In **eukaryotes**, like humans, the genome is split across **multiple linear chromosomes**.
 Humans have 46 chromosomes, arranged in 23 pairs.
 One chromosome in each pair comes from your mother and the other from your father.
 When chromosomes are organized in pairs, the organism is said to be diploid; if only one set is present (as in gametes), it's haploid.
-The two chromosomes in a pair are called homologous, meaning they carry the same genes in the same order, but not necessarily the same DNA sequence.
+The **two chromosomes in a pair are called homologous**, meaning they carry the **same genes in the same order**, but ***not necessarily* the same DNA sequence**.

 Each parent contributes a haploid set of 23 chromosomes — about 3 billion base pairs — to the child, resulting in a diploid genome of approximately 6 billion base pairs (or 12 billion nucleotides).
 However, this DNA isn't evenly distributed across chromosomes, as shown in the illustration below: